 Further, the Constitution establishes different offices—Congress, the presidency, and the Court—from each of which characteristic duties and responsibilities can be inferred.
 Demonstrating that each office entails different rhetorical responsibilities as well, the book uses case studies to illustrate how to evaluate uses of demagogic rhetoric on the part of individual officeholders.

-21F-LEAD-277-01 - Conspiracy Theories, Fall 2020.
-Upper-level undergraduate course on the history and nature of conspiracy theories in American politics.
+21F-LEAD-277-01 - Conspiracy Theories in American Politics, Fall 2020.
+Upper-level undergraduate course of my own design on the history and nature of conspiracy theories in American politics.

 21F-LEAD-125-01 – Introduction to Leadership Studies, Fall 2020.
 Lower-level undergraduate course introducing the subject of leadership through classic and contemporary scholarly texts as well as historical case studies.

 GOV 310L (#37850) Introduction to American Government, Spring 2020.
 Undergraduate course outlining the main features of American politics, including the Founding and Constitution, federalism, Congress, the presidency, and the Courts, campaigns and elections, media, bureaucracy, and policy making.